nraval1729/value_investing_tool/playground/README.txt

 following two journeys:

 1) Get a feel for our static pages:  Start at index.html.
-Scroll down, click on the the various boxes.
+Scroll down, click on the the Search and About boxes.
 Click on the navigation at the top of the pages as well.
 Our static pages are the following: index.html about.html search.html